yuting-wei/AC-EVAL/README.md

 ```
 ## Acknowledgements

-This project was inspired by and heavily based on the structure of [C-Eval](https://github.com/hkust-nlp/ceval).
-I am grateful for this work and would like to acknowledge their significant contributions to the community.
+This project was inspired by and based on the structure of [C-Eval](https://github.com/hkust-nlp/ceval).
+We are grateful for this work and would like to acknowledge their significant contributions to the community.